Physics in the Yukawa era and the meson theory (1) Physics in the Yukawa era

 Physics in the Yukawa era

+Introduction: Invitation to elementary particle physics What would happen if you finely broke down and took apart any material around you?
 Can the material be broken down to the smaller sizes indefinitely or is there the smallest unit that the materail can be reduced ultimately to?

 According to modern science, the correct answer to the question is the latter one.
 We know that all matter in the universe is made up of “particles” which cannot be broken down any more.
 Those particles are called “elementary particles” and the branch of study to elucidate the ultimate elements that form all substances is called elementary particle physics.